 - General business license: This is required to operate a business in almost every state in the U.S.

-- Zoning and sign permits: If your thrift store will operate as an in-person storefront, then you need to obtain a zoning permit, which allows a parcel of land to be used for a specified purpose.
+- Zoning and sign permit: If your thrift store will operate as an in-person storefront, you need to obtain a zoning permit.
+These permits allow a parcel of land to be used for a specified purpose.
 You’ll also need a sign permit, which allows you to display signage for your physical location, such as the name of your store.

-At this stage, you may also want to purchase insurance for your thrift store to protect you from any issues that may occur.
-For instance, you may want liability insurance, commercial property insurance, and workers’ compensation insurance.
+At this stage, you may also want to purchase insurance for your thrift store to protect you from any issues.
+For instance, you may want liability, commercial property, and workers’ compensation insurance.

 If you don’t already have the funds needed to open a thrift store, then you’ll need to obtain them.
 For individuals or small groups, this means that you may need to request a loan from a bank.
 You can also try crowdfunding, asking friends and family to support your thrift store by contributing a small amount.